Project background

 • Clothing bin removed - littering reported has dropped

-• Litter surveillance is ongoing and CCTV camera was installed – no littering detected since the removal of the clothing bin.
+• Litter surveillance is ongoing and CCTV camera was installed – no littering detected since the removal of the clothing bin

 Signage